-Will my loans be reported as one debt or several?
+Do student loans affect credit score?
+Will my student loans be reported as one debt or several?

 Will paying off my loans early hurt my credit score?

-No. Contrary to what you may have read elsewhere, paying off your student loans early will not reduce your credit score – this is a myth.
-Banks do not harm your credit score for paying early, nor is the amount of interest you pay (or don’t pay) reported to the credit bureaus.
+No. Paying off your student loan early may not reduce your credit score.
+Also, banks do not report the amount of interest you pay (or do not pay) to the credit bureaus.

-Am I penalized for not making payments during a forbearance, deferment or grace period?
+Could I Get Penalized for Not Making Payments during a forbearance, deferment or grace period?

 No. You are not required to make loan payments during forbearance, deferment or the grace period based on the terms of the loan.
 Lenders do not report negative activity to the credit bureaus.
 Federal loans offer you the option of deferring payment of loans while you are in school and enrolled at least half time.